-Sensitivity to histamine is a little known and under-diagnosed problem, and my understanding of it has always been sketchy.
+Sensitivity to histamine is a little known and under-diagnosed problem.

-I know histamine is present in the body, as it’s essential to some of its many processes.
-I know it is released by immune system cells in response to allergens – a major cause of the symptoms those with allergies experience when exposed to their triggers.
-I know it’s found naturally in a lot of tasty or piquant foods – such as mature cheeses, yeast spreads, salami and fish.
-And I know that those with histamine intolerance often have to rely on strict diet modification, combined with supplementation with the enzyme DAO – which breaks down excess histamine in the body – in order to stay well.
+Histamine is present in the body, as it’s essential to some of its many processes.
+It is released by immune system cells in response to allergens – a major cause of the symptoms those with allergies experience when exposed to their triggers.
+It’s found naturally in a lot of tasty or piquant foods – such as mature cheeses, yeast spreads, salami and fish.
+Those with histamine intolerance often have to rely on strict diet modification, combined with supplementation with the enzyme DAO – which breaks down excess histamine in the body – in order to stay well.

-Beyond that, I struggle.
-So the release of The Beginner’s Guide to Histamine Intolerance by one of the world’s leading experts in the subject, Dr Janice Joneja, is good news.
+The release of The Beginner’s Guide to Histamine Intolerance by one of the world’s leading experts in the subject, Dr Janice Joneja, is very welcome.
 It may be aimed at those who have or believe they have histamine intolerance, but it’s extremely useful to those who merely want a readable and well-written primer on the subject too.

 The first surprise is that diagnosis, if it can be called that, is one of exclusion, in part.
 If certain conditions – allergy, autoimmune, mast cell disorders – have been ruled out by doctors, and a histamine-restricted diet resolves symptoms, sensitivity to histamine can be assumed.